lilab-bcb/pegasus/scCloud/docs/usage.rst

 	-\\-apply-to-each-figure
 		Indicate that the <restriction> strings are not applied to all attributes but for specific attributes.
 The string's 'attr' value should math the attribute you want to restrict.

+	-\\-show-background
+		Show points that are not selected as gray.

 	-\\-group <attr>
 		<attr> is used to make group plots.
 In group plots, the first one contains all components in the group and the following plots show each component separately.
 This option is iused in 'scatter_groups' and 'scatter_gene_groups'.
 If <attr> is a semi-colon-separated string, parse the string as groups.